 In the chronic drinking studies, BPC-157 restored hepatic blood flow by repairing damaged vasculature and normalizing portal pressure.
 This pro-angiogenic effect is one reason BPC-157 can reverse liver damage rather than merely slow its progression.

 Forum users frequently report altered alcohol tolerance on BPC-157.
 Some say they need more drinks to feel effects.
 Others notice no change.

 The animal data offers a partial explanation.
 BPC-157 opposes ethanol anesthesia and sedation in mice.
-The 2004 study documented reduced loss of righting reflex, which is the rodent equivalent of losing consciousness from alcohol.
-If this translates to humans (a significant "if"), the peptide could theoretically reduce the sedative component of intoxication.
+The 2004 study documented reduced loss of righting reflex, the rodent equivalent of losing consciousness from alcohol.
+If this translates to humans (a significant "if"), the peptide could reduce the sedative component of intoxication.

 Feeling less drunk does not mean your blood alcohol concentration is lower.
 Your liver still processes the same amount of ethanol.
 Organ damage proceeds at the same rate.

 Reduced perceived intoxication could lead to overconsumption or impaired judgment about driving.

-If you notice changes in alcohol tolerance while using BPC-157, treat it as a signal to drink less, not a reason to drink more.
+If you notice changes in alcohol tolerance while using BPC-157, drink less, not more.

 No study has tested BPC-157 as a hangover intervention.
 The research examines tissue protection and organ damage prevention, not subjective morning-after symptoms.